 As a bit of background:

 I have a particular interest and passion in mid 20th Century ceramics – especially that from Denmark, United Kingdom and Scandinavia.

 For anything else not covered in the website, contact me on the contact tab above with any queries or new information.
-A lot of information I have gathered over time was provided by my readers for which I am ever grateful.
+A lot of historical information I have gathered over time was provided by my readers – for which I am ever grateful.

 If you notice an error somewhere, please also let me know.